-Graduate Student - Doctoral students are invited to apply for membership if they are enrolled in a graduate programs at an accredited institution of higher education who have completed at least 1/4 of the nursing curriculum, and have achieved academic excellence (at schools where a 4.0 grade point average system is used, this equates to at least a 3.5).
+Graduate Student - Doctoral students are invited to apply for membership if they are enrolled in a graduate programs at an accredited institution of higher education and have achieved academic excellence (at schools where a 4.0 grade point average system is used, this equates to at least a 3.5).
 Full-time students are entitled to pay 1/2 of the chapter and international membership fees.
-Be sure to mark your membership renewal forn indicating that you are a full-time student.
+Be sure to mark your membership renewal form indicating that you are a full-time student.